 We put in place the ECONOMY priority as we believe that economic growth will drive prosperity and bring opportunities to our residents and business as well as the Council.
-A growing economy will support jobs for our residents and will also allow the Council to generate more income to fund services, enable a responsible approach to setting Council Tax levels, support businesses and invest in the infrastructure needs of the County Borough.
+A growing economy will support jobs for our residents and will also allow the Council to generate more income to fund services, keep Council Tax down, support businesses and invest in the infrastructure needs of the County Borough.
 Helping to create these conditions will also help to improve the Economic, Social, Environmental and Cultural well-being of residents and communities.
 Residents told us this is important to them and studies have shown that work is good for people and can benefit individual mental health and contribution to communities.